MigrateLib: a tool for end-to-end Python library migration: Phase 1: Exploring LLMs for library migration

+\item \textbf{Files requiring migration may not be known upfront:} In our experiment, we use \migbench to identify the files that require migration that we will send to the LLM.
+However, in a real-world scenario, the files requiring migration may not be known upfront.
+Therefore, a tool needs to first identify the files that require migration before sending them to the LLM for migration.

+\item \textbf{LLMs do not always return complete code:} A common issue we observe across all three LLMs is that they often do not return the complete code.
+Instead, they skips parts of the code, usually commenting that the next block of code remains unchanged.
+This is especially when the skipped part does not require migration, despite our prompt explicitly asking them to return the entire code.
+While this is not necessarily incorrect, as the skipped code may not require any changes, the resulting code is incomplete and cannot be provided directly to the developer.

+\item \textbf{Dependents of migrated files may also require changes:} In our experiment, we provide the LLMs only the files that directly use the source library, as marked in \migbench.
+However, other files that depend on the migrated files may also require changes.
+This is especially true when functions are made asynchronous during the migration, as all parts of the code that use those functions must also be made asynchronous.

-\paragraph{Library version compatibility} When evaluating \rqBench, we mark a \cc to be correct if it is correct as of the latest version of the library.
-However, in \rqTest, we install the version the developers specified, and if it is not available, we resolve the library based on the migration commit date (see \autoref{sec:unittest-eval}).
-Since we do not ask for a specific version number in the prompt, we notice that the LLMs usually pick APIs from the latest version of the target library.
-In some cases, this version discrepancy led to runtime errors when running tests in LLM's code, which we report as incorrect in \rqTest.
-Note that we consider version numbers moving forward when designing \tool in \autoref{ch:tool}. \paragraph{Function parameter shadowing import name}
+\item \textbf{Library version compatibility:} We do not mention any library version requirements in the prompt (\autoref{fig:prompt-mig-expermiment}), and we notice that the LLMs usually pick the APIs from the latest or recent versions of the target library.
+In few cases, this caused runtime errors when running tests in LLM's code, which we report as incorrect in \rqTest.
+This is because the application or the Python version used in the project may not be compatible with the latest version of the target library.
+In an actual migration scenario, the developers may want to migrate to a specific version of the target library that is compatible with their project. \end{enumerate}